 One major downside to the Dynalock Ascent Carbon is durability.
 These poles have carbon shafts, which are light, but not as strong as aluminum.
 They stand up to uphill skinning, but they won't take a beating on the way down if used by skiers.
 They are also slightly unwieldy when folded up, and rely on a small velcro strap to stay together.
 The MSR pole basket is awkwardly shaped, but it still does the job.
 In short, these poles are everything we'd ever want in a splitboarding pole, just don't treat them carelessly.

 Black Diamond Whippet

 Some backcountry skiers and ski mountaineers want a tool with the potential to replace an ice axe for steep snow climbing, and that can add to their ability to arrest a fall in steep terrain while skiing down.
-For these users, the Black Diamond Whippet is a classic standby of the steep skiing world.
+For these users, the Black Diamond Whippet is a classic standby in the steep skiing world.
 The most recent iteration builds upon the product's past successes, adding a removable pick design.
-In short, it functions as a normal, three-section telescoping backcountry ski pole while skinning up or skiing down, with the option to attach the pick to the top of the grip whenever it is desired.
+In short, it functions as a standard three-section telescoping backcountry ski pole while skinning up or skiing down, with the option to attach the pick to the top of the grip when you want.
 The result is a high-performance pole and the best of the ski pole/ice axe hybrids on the market.

 The biggest downside to the Whippet is its weight.
-With the pick attached, the pole weighs about twice as much as other poles.
-The higher swing weight is not noticeable, especially in steep terrain, where our minds are on other things.
-Another major bummer is that the pole is sold as a single individual pole.
-If it also came with another pole, then it would be the only pair of backcountry poles you'd ever need.
+With the pick attached, the pole weighs about twice as much as other models.
+The higher swing weight is not particularly noticeable, especially in steep terrain, where our minds are generally on other things.
+We're a bit dismayed that the pole is sold only as a single, individual pole.
+If it came in a set, it would be the only pair of backcountry poles you'd ever need.